-Staff should ensure that the health, safety, independence and welfare of children is promoted, and their dignity and privacy are respected.
+Staff should comply with the school intimate/personal care policy, to ensure that the health, safety, independence and welfare of children is promoted, and their dignity and privacy are respected.
 Arrangements for intimate and personal care must be open and transparent and accompanied by recording systems.